AhmedSamirScience/Prediction_of_adaptor_proteins_using_PSSM_profiles_and_Recurrent_Neural_Networks./README.md

 Last but not least, physical characteristics was already successfully applied in bioinformatics.
 Theoretically, this can be done as such, since it is possible to mix PSSM characteristics and physicochemical proteins.
 Following this, these hybrid capabilities could be inserted into our proposed architecture.
 It is important that future studies focus on these hybrid features in order to better the protein function prediction results.

+## Contributing
+I will be more than happy if you decide to contribute and/or fork my repo and make something awesome out of it.
+I will love seeing some feedback or stars from you guys.

 ***
 #### To get more information about our repository, just send us a message from [here](https://www.linkedin.com/in/ahmedsamir13/) and we will send you the documents related to this study for a better understanding!